pourbemany/DDNS_updater/README.md

 2) Using a third-party website for sending the IP by exploiting a piece of php code to send the information as follows: http://username:password@dynupdate.no-ip.com/nic/update?hostname=mytest.example.com&myip=192.0.2.25

+To use the second method, you need to put the file "noip_updater.php" on your server.